 On My Own is Not Alone

 We often refer to independence as doing something on our own.
 But sometimes it takes more independence to ask for help.
 It is actually a more self-sufficient skill to recognize when we need help and to be able to ask for it.
 Learning to recognize when we are overwhelmed or sinking toward prior habits, behaviors, and thoughts is one of the most independent skills that we can gain.
 It means that we are recognizing our needs, and are willing to not only admit that we cannot do this on our own, but that we need help.
 That is brave and powerful.

 It is important that we remember where we started to fully appreciate where we are.
 Just like looking at baby pictures and watching the growth, we can look back at where we started our mental health journey and the steps we took to achieve the health we enjoy now.
 Sometimes we forget just how much work it has taken and we don’t give ourselves credit for taking a weakness and turning it into a strength.
 We need to give ourselves credit for being a superhero of mental health.

 We started at the bottom, now we’re here.
 Like a baby that learns to walk and stand on their own, you can learn to walk again mentally and emotionally.
 You can learn to get up again when you stumble and you can take this challenge and make it into your superpower.
 You may have started in crisis, but now you can learn to stand on our own.

 You’ve got this.
 You know what to do, and you are already doing it.
 Just keep it up.
-Potomac Programs can be a reference point of mental health for you.
+Embark Behavioral Health can be a reference point of mental health for you.
 For questions call 1-855-809-0409.